bcinarli/backoffice-chat/README.md

 ```

 ### Notes
-When there are no active chat sessions, Agent's will see a blank page :)
+When there are no active chat sessions, agents will see a blank page :)